NocSchecter/UnityRemoteDeviceManager/README.md

 2. Unzip the file containing PStools suite and copy its contents to the path "C:\", e.g.
 3. Add the path C:\PSTools\ to the windows environment variables.

-How to use
+HOW TO USE

 1. To launch a process: call LaunchingRemoteApp inside PStools.
 2. To stop a process: call KillRemoteApp inside PSTools.

-Limitations:
+LIMITATIONS

 1.There is instability in having two user accounts and switching between them.

-To do:
+TO DO

 1. Remote device shutdown.
 2. Remote device reboot.
-3. Remote device power on using Wake On Lan
+3. Remote device power on using Wake On Lan.